 - Do not skip meals.

-- Use glucose monitor for glucose level readings.
+- Use a glucose monitor for glucose level readings.

-What should a diabetic patient avoid when their glucose level drops too low?
+What should a diabetic patients avoid when their glucose level drops too low?

 - Do not drive when you feel your glucose level is dropping low.
 If you are driving, stop the car and take some carbohydrate-rich food or drinks or glucose tablets.